pyladies/global-conference/src/content/authors/denny-perez.md

   linkedin: https://www.linkedin.com/in/dennyperez18/
 ---

-Denny Pérez, a Software Quality Analyst at Nventive; currently based in Canada.
+Denny Perez, a Software Quality Analyst at Nventive; currently based in Canada.
 I graduated with a degree in Accounting from the Autonomous University of Santo Domingo and currently have over 10 years of professional experience in finance.